ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 --- abstract

 This document specifies methods for encrypting and obfuscating IP addresses for privacy-preserving storage, logging, and analytics.
-These encrypted addresses enable data analysis and correlation while protecting user privacy, addressing concerns raised in {{!RFC6973}} and {{!RFC7258}} regarding pervasive monitoring.
-The methods apply uniformly to both IPv4 and IPv6 addresses by converting them into a 16-byte representation.
+These encrypted addresses enable data analysis while protecting user privacy, addressing concerns raised in {{!RFC6973}} and {{!RFC7258}} regarding pervasive monitoring.
+The methods apply uniformly to both IPv4 and IPv6 addresses.

-Three concrete instantiations are defined: `ipcrypt-deterministic` provides reversible deterministic encryption with format preservation, always producing the same output for a given input; `ipcrypt-nd` and `ipcrypt-ndx` provide non-deterministic encryption that produces different outputs for the same input by incorporating randomness.
+Three concrete instantiations are defined: `ipcrypt-deterministic` provides deterministic, format-preserving encryption, while `ipcrypt-nd` and `ipcrypt-ndx` introduce randomness to prevent correlation.
 All methods are reversible with the encryption key.
-Non-deterministic modes produce larger outputs to prevent correlation of identical inputs while maintaining full reversibility.

 --- middle